mbates/bates-solutions-example/README.md

 ```

 It is caused by sample service starting before Nats.
 Use docker desktop to delete the `k8s_sample-service_sample-service-depl-xxxx` container.
 It will restart and should connect to Nats successfully.

+## Forking

+If you want to use this to start your own project, you'll also need to fork the accompanying npm repository https://github.com/mbates/bates-solutions-example-common

+Once forked, update the npm and docker hub account names throughout the 2 codebases replacing:

+- `@bates-solutions` with your own npm account.
+Replace in all package.json files and all `import` lines in typescript files.
+- `batessolutions` with your own docker hub account.
+Replace in `package.json` scripts, `infrastructure/k8s/*.depl` files and main `skaffold.yam`l file

+### Docker authentication

+You will need an account on https://hub.docker.com/

+Once your account is setup run `docker login` at the terminal to allow `docker push`

+### Github Actions

+If you fork, add this authentication to https://github.com/[ACCOUNT]/[REPO]/settings/secrets/actions

+- Add `DOCKER_USERNAME` as a repository action variable
+- Add `DOCKER_PASSWORD` as a repository action secret